 In all this, the good bishop realized, as we all must do, that much of the ‘fruit’ of our lives will be borne by others after us, but by the time of Saint Francois’ death on this day in 1708, the population of New France had risen to thousands.
 The Church in Quebec, right up until its near-collapse in the revolution tranquil of the 1960’s, witnessed a vibrant and full Catholicism, with large families, a strong devotional life, music, literature, culture, heritage, the best of what it meant and should mean to be ‘Canadian’, all built on the solid Faith that Saint Francois de Laval, along with many other heroic men and women hidden to history, brought to this wild land.

 We all owe him, and them, a great deal of gratitude, and Saint Francois de Laval provides a model for what a bishop should be.
 The Church in Canada needs to hear a clear affirmation of the Church’s moral teaching; a reappropriation and handing on of the rich intellectual tradition of the Church; and, perhaps most of all, a renewed fidelity to the liturgy.
-What we need far less of is a muted, milquetoast, laissez-faire, happy-clappy Catholicism – witness the tragic state of our school system, and the disorder at so many Masses across this land – whose message is intellectually and morally flaccid, and is leading consciences and souls at best to mediocrity, and at worst to nowhere good.
+What we need far less of is a muted, milquetoast, laissez-faire, happy-clappy Catholicism – witness the tragic state of our school system, and the disorder at so many Masses across this land, which this crisis may help to alleviate – whose message is intellectually and morally flaccid, and is leading consciences and souls at best to mediocrity, and at worst to nowhere good.